-106. Initially, this would only apply to legislation passed after the Act comes into force.
-Following a transition period of 10 years, the jurisdiction would then extend to all legislation (including Acts), irrespective of when it was enacted.
+- 106. Initially, this would only apply to legislation passed after the Act comes into force.
+Following a transition period of 10 years, the jurisdiction would then extend to all legislation (including Acts), irrespective of when it was enacted. - 107.
+The intent of this option was to incentivise Ministers and agencies to comply with the principles to avoid declarations of incompatibility where the courts deem that the principles have been breached.
+[Redacted content 9(2)(h)]

-107. The intent of this option was to incentivise Ministers and agencies to comply with the principles to avoid declarations of incompatibility where the courts deem that the result in significantly more risk averse behaviour on the part of government agencies and Ministers, compared to situating the recourse mechanism elsewhere.
+This is likely to result in significantly more risk averse behaviour on the part of government agencies and Ministers, compared to situating the recourse mechanism elsewhere.